2016-2019 Queens’ College, University of Cambridge, Junior Research Fellow (post-doc)

 - 2009-10 DAAD (German Academic Exchange Service) scholarship to study at Cambridge.

 - 2008-12 Studienstiftung des deutschen Volkes.
 Fully-funded Degree Studentship.

-- forthcoming exhibition on little magazines at Poets House, New York City, opening 15 May 2018, alongside a series of events and online publications.
+- The Little Magazine, at Poets House, New York City, 15 May–20 November 2018, alongside a series of events and online publications.

-- exhibition ‘A Century of Avant-Garde Little Magazines’, English Faculty Building, First Floor, University of Cambridge, 30 May – 18 July 2017.
+- ‘A Century of Avant-Garde Little Magazines’, English Faculty Building, First Floor, University of Cambridge, 30 May–18 July 2017.